IIIF/api/source/api/annex/notes/design_patterns.md

 > [Discuss](https://github.com/IIIF/iiif.io/issues/1050)

-IIIF specifications are scoped through documented and well understood, shared use cases.
-This process governs the method by which decisions are made as to which features should be included or prioritized.
+IIIF specifications are shaped by shared, documented, and well-understood use cases.
+Shared understanding promotes interoperability, and the specifications are more likely to be implemented if the results solve real, not speculative, problems.
+Assessment of use cases is a key factor in the process of determining which features should be included or prioritized.

 The intent of adopting this principle is to keep the resulting specifications practical and to solve real problems.
 Implementers will invest time in solutions that solve their problems, and not speculative or abstract ones.
 If the use case is shared by multiple organizations, then there is a need for interoperability.